0xh3xa/nodstarter/README.md

 ## Nodstarter uses the environment variables

 Nodstarter starts searching first for the following environment variables if found them will use them if not will use the default.
-The default for NODE_ENV is development, NODE_PORT is 3000 and JWT 'Gambell'
+The default values for `NODE_ENV` is development, `NODE_PORT` is 3000 and `JWT` is Gambell
 You can choose NODE_ENV from one of the following options (development, production, testing)

 1. NODE_ENV